globalw/ragflow/docs/guides/configure_knowledge_base.md

 ## Search for knowledge base

-As of RAGFlow v0.10.0, the search feature is still in a rudimentary form, supporting only knowledge base search by name.
+As of Tessi ai. v0.10.0, the search feature is still in a rudimentary form, supporting only knowledge base search by name.

 ![search knowledge base](https://github.com/infiniflow/ragflow/assets/93570324/836ae94c-2438-42be-879e-c7ad2a59693e)